TheCoderPerson/GeoPainterCommunity/README.md

 - Convert from unity script to C# since unity script is no longer supported.
 - Add ability to have probabilities for each object in an object group.
 So you could set an object to occur 2% of the time and other objects 20% of the time.
 Then when painting it would draw the 2% object less frequently then the others.
 Currently all objects in a group have equal probability of being drawn.
 - Clean up the display of the UI (width, presentation, etc.).
+- Add better documentation/videos to help explain how to use the tool.